lupyuen/lupyuen.github.io/src/lcd.md

 Thanks to our new __PinePhone LCD Driver__, Apache NuttX RTOS now boots with a Test Pattern!

 But we're not done yet!
-In the next article we'll talk about the __Framebuffer Driver__ that will allow NuttX Apps to render graphics.
+In the next article we'll talk about the __Framebuffer Driver__ that will allow NuttX Apps to render graphics on PinePhone.

-Also we'll investigate the mystery of the __missing pixels__.
+Also we'll investigate the mystery of the [__missing pixels__](https://github.com/lupyuen/pinephone-nuttx#missing-pixels-in-pinephone-image).
 (Pic above)

 Meanwhile please check out the other articles on __NuttX RTOS for PinePhone__...